dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 #### Test the blink again

+You are now able to try and donate to the wallet address you specified.

 `https://dial.to/?action=solana-action:https://<api-id>.execute-api.<region>.amazonaws.com/api/donate`

+### Create the `actions.json` endpoint

+The purpose of the `actions.json` file allows an application to instruct clients on what website URLs support Solana Actions and provide a mapping that can be used to perform GET requests to an Actions API server.

 ## Deploy to Production

-Deploying with SST is easy.
+Deploying on production with SST is easy.
 Just run the following command:

 ```bash
 npx sst deploy --stage production